Guide by Sjaak Alperstain

 Such calculation may be imprecise as it only displays the size of the site's content.
 If you wish to get accurate data, you need to measure the sizes of the request and response headers, request body (if one was sent), and cookies.

-You can view your data usage in our dashboard under Traffic Usage table.
+You can view your data usage in our dashboard under your selected proxy type > Traffic Usage table.

 You can also filter the graph by individual proxy users and within preset or custom date ranges.